phi-grib/StreamChol/README.md

   <img src="https://github.com/phi-grib/StreamChol/blob/main/cover%20page.PNG" alt="Cover Page">
 </p>

+# Files explanation

+Components for building the application:

+•	The application itself (streamchol.py)

+•	The pickle files for the individual models

+•	requirements.txt

+•	Dockerfile

+Additional files for testing:

+•	Training series (final_predictions_app.csv)

+•	A test set (test.xlsx)

 # StreamChol in Docker hub
 A docker container (https://www.docker.com/), fully configured can be downloaded from DockerHub and installed using: